bansalsamarth/bansalsamarth.github.io/_posts/2019-2-12-india-ubi-explained.md

 In the book _India’s Long Road,_ economist Vijay Joshi provides a good framework to think about India’s social protection architecture.

-**Purpose:** “Social protection is concerned with guaranteeing every individual or family an acceptable minimum standard of living _regardless of earning capacity,”_ Joshi wrote.
+**Purpose:** “Social protection is concerned with guaranteeing every individual or family an acceptable minimum standard of living _regardless of earning capacity_,” Joshi wrote.

 **How to achieve it:** Either _directly_ (social protection policies) or _indirectly_ (growth-promoting and labour-demanding policies), Joshi explained.
 Governments need to strike balance between the two and make a choice between “enablement” and “protection”.

 UBI is a social protection policy.
 By giving people money, it aims to reduce poverty directly.

 Think about this: if we give every Indian a sum of money that amounts to India’s poverty line, poverty in India (at least statistically) would vanish in one go.

 **So why don’t we do it?** In development economics, there is a long-standing debate on the two modes of welfare delivery: cash transfers and in-kind benefits.